AssemblyScript/website/src/status.md

 ## WebAssembly features

-Some crucial language features rely on [not yet available WebAssembly functionality](https://github.com/WebAssembly/proposals) to be efficient.
+Some crucial language features rely on [future WebAssembly functionality](https://github.com/WebAssembly/proposals) to be efficient.
 The following table aims to give an overview from a WebAssembly perspective:

 | WebAssembly spec    | Engines                  | AssemblyScript (flag)   | What's the plan?
 |---------------------|--------------------------|-------------------------|------------------------------------